-The Fellowship at Boston Children's is based in the GI Cell and Developmental Biology Laboratories and in the Pediatric GI and Nutrition Division at Boston Children's Hospital.
-Because of this, the training program utilizes both clinical and laboratory resources.
+Administration for the Fellowship is based in both the GI Cell and Developmental Biology Laboratories and in the Pediatric GI and Nutrition Division at Boston Children's Hospital.
+As such, trainees have ready access to both clinical and laboratory resources.

 Shuttle buses connect the medical school campus and Harvard University's main campus in Cambridge and run every 30 min.